iLert/docs/integrations/sematext.md

 ![](../.gitbook/assets/screenshot_16_03_21__17_08.png)

 Finished!
-Your Sematext alerts will now create incidents in iLert.
+Your Sematext alerts will now create alerts in iLert.

 ## FAQ <a id="faq"></a>

-**Will incidents in iLert be resolved automatically?**
+**Will alerts in iLert be resolved automatically?**

-Yes, as soon as an alert has been completed in Sematext, the associated incident in iLert will be resolved automatically.
+Yes, as soon as an alert has been completed in Sematext, the associated alert in iLert will be resolved automatically.

 **Can I connect Sematext with multiple alert sources from iLert?**